 We have a suggestion for a new wording in (c).

-“may be transported unpacked in a cargo transport unit fitted out with the means to prevent toppling in transport, such as by the use of bracing, frames or racking where the vehicles have the potential to topple over during transport (e.g. motor cycles), may be transported unpackaged in a cargo transport unit fitted out with the means to prevent toppling in transport, such as by the use of bracing, frames or racking.”
+“may be transported unpacked in a cargo transport unit fitted out with the means to prevent toppling in transport, such as by the use of bracing, frames or racking where the vehicles have the potential to topple over during carriage (e.g. motor cycles), may be carried unpackaged in a cargo transport unit fitted out with the means to prevent toppling in carriage, such as by the use of bracing, frames or racking.”

 6.2.1.6.1 (d), 1.6.2.17